HFarkhari/Whisper_OpenAI/README.md

 This repository demonstrates the usage of the Whisper model created by OpenAI.
 It showcases the transcription and translation of a Persian song using the large-v2 model.
 The transcription and translation process can be run offline on a GPU using the provided Docker image.

+## Presentation Video
+How to use Whisper model and the docker file is availabe [here](https://youtu.be/qP2a9J0OKpQ).

 ## Docker Image

 The Docker image for this project is available at the following link: [hfarkhari/whisper_openai_speech2text](https://hub.docker.com/r/hfarkhari/whisper_openai_speech2text).
 The image includes the large-v2 model and is designed to work offline on a GPU.
 Please note that a GPU with a minimum of 10 GB VRAM is required.
 If your GPU has less than 10 GB VRAM, you can modify the code to utilize other models such as tiny, small, or medium.